Golden Globes 2021 fashion: red carpet highlights | ExBulletin

 Cynthia Erivo opted for Valentino neon green, and Kaley Cuoco munched on pizza in another design from La Renta.
 Gillian Anderson, alone in Prague, wore a green dress and Julia Garner a two-tone black and white Prada look.
 She did not forget the lipstick, a deep red.

-Laverne Cox, in a red dress with embellished cape sleeves, did something even more unusual: stood up to chat with reporters for E! and NBC before the show.
+Laverne Cox, in a red dress with embellished cape sleeves, did something even more unusual: she stood up to chat with reporters on E! and NBC via Zoom Before the Show.

 I wanted to feel festive and go there, she told NBC.
 It’s really amazing in this whole Zoom world.
 People can do whatever they want.